 Many new developers fall into the trap of only doing an environmental investigation to meet planning conditions in their Phase 2 investigations.
-Planners usually only want to see environmental data in the report; however, your structural engineer is also likely to want to see geotechnical information about the soils to help with foundation design, including laboratory testing.
+Planners usually only want to see environmental data in the report; however, your structural engineer will also likely to want to see geotechnical information about the soils to help with foundation design, including laboratory testing.

-Free guide: 'Phase 2 Site Investigations
+Phase 2 Site Investigations